trevbhatt/predicting_scooter_utilization/README.md

 ## File Descriptions

 **Capstone 1 Final Report.pdf — Start here!** This report describes the process of gathering the data and creating the machine learning analyses.
-The report includes links to the appropriate notebook for each section
+The report includes links to the appropriate notebook for each section.
+This information is also available at my [portfolio](https://trevbhatt.github.io/scooter_project.html#predicting-scooter-utilization)

 census_2010_tracts_core.pdf — This is a map of the census tracts used in the project.